 - A four-pronged plug, similar to those used by large home appliances such as electric ovens.

-- A control box with a 22-foot cord ending in the coupler that plugs into your electric vehicle.
+- A control box with a 22-foot cord ending in the connector that plugs into your electric vehicle.

 o The control box has screw hooks on the back, so you can mount it on a wall.